Chyšky

-Chyšky (formerly Malá Chýška; Klein Chischka) is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
+Chyšky (Klein Chischka) is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Chyšky lies approximately 33 km north-east of Písek, 61 km north of České Budějovice, and 63 km south of Prague.

 Administrative division

 Chyšky consists of 20 municipal parts (in brackets population according to the 2021 census):